microsoft/Genomics-Quickstart/README.md

 - [Cromwell on Azure](01-Cromwell-Azure/../README.md)
 - [Nextflow on Azure](01-Cromwell-Azure/../README.md)
 - [Snakemake on Azure](01-Cromwell-Azure/../README.md)

--
-## Why did we create this and why should you adopt it?
+## Why did I create this and why does it matter?

 There's a lot of information on genomics but it's geared for practioners..
-If you are just starting out it's easy to get overwhelmed.. **How do we put this all together into a single workflow?**
+If you are just starting out it's easy to get overwhelmed.. **How do we put this all together into a single cohesive story?**

-## Design Goals
+## My Goals

 The goal for this quickstart is to give you the basics of what you need to get started, while telling a cohesive easy to follow story.